Cyclically adjusted price-to-earnings ratio: Background

 Value investors Benjamin Graham and David Dodd argued for smoothing a firm's earnings over the past five to ten years in their classic text Security Analysis.
 Graham and Dodd noted one-year earnings were too volatile to offer a good idea of a firm's true earning power.

+From the 1940s, Sir John Templeton used a method adapted from Graham and Dodd, and somewhat similar to the later Shiller P/E, but with the Dow Jones Industrial Index.
+Templeton used this calculation to estimate future stock returns and re-balance client portfolios if needed.

 In a 1988 paper economists John Y. Campbell and Robert Shiller concluded that "a long moving average of real earnings helps to forecast future real dividends" which in turn are correlated with returns on stocks.
 The idea is to take a long-term average of earnings (typically 5 or 10 year) and adjust for inflation to forecast future returns.
 The long term average smooths out short term volatility of earnings and medium-term business cycles in the general economy and they thought it was a better reflection of a firm's long term earning power.

-From the 1940s, Sir John Templeton used a method adapted from Graham and Dodd, and somewhat similar to the later Shiller P/E, but with the Dow Jones Industrial Index.

 Shiller later popularized the 10-year version of Graham and Dodd's P/E as a way to value the stock market as measured by the S&P 500.
 Shiller earned a one-third share of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 2013 for his work in the empirical analysis of asset prices.